jonwagner/Insight.Database.Schema/README.md

 	// After you modify your SQL, just run this again!

+## Get AutoProcs for Free ##

+Automatically generate standard stored procedures for your tables and have them updated automatically if you change your schema.

+	-- automatically generates Select/Insert/Update/Delete and more
+	AUTOPROC All [Beer]
+	GO

 ## Use Insight.Database to Access Your Data ##

 See [Insight.Database](https://github.com/jonwagner/Insight.Database)!